atomone-hub/genesis/DECENTRALISTS.md

  * Require constitutions and bylaws.
  * Create rather than destroy.

-It is important to note that AtomOne is a proof-of-stake hub governed by $ATOM1 tokens, while the Decentralists is a membership oriented quasi-political party with members associated with various companies (or individual proprietors).
+It is important to note that AtomOne is a proof-of-stake hub governed by $ATONE tokens, while the Decentralists is a membership oriented quasi-political party with members associated with various companies (or individual proprietors).
 The various missions and objectives of this party may eventually drift from the